adamhatton/pp1-wedding-band/README.md

 ### Acknowledgements

 - I'd like to thank my mentor Spencer Barriball for his guidance in the planning stage of the project and feedback on the finished product.
-He suggested using Bootstrap to assist with responsiveness and gave me an overview of how it works.
-Without this, I believe a number of elements within the website would have taken much longer to implement.
 - I'd also like to thank my Partner Nichola for her constant support, feedback on what I was creating, and tolerance for putting up with me constantly talking about it!